 The three-star general showed the more than 100 conference attendees the far-flung nature of his East Coast-based command that has elements in Asia, Europe, Africa and South America.

-Sign up for the Early Bird Brief Get the defense industry's most comprehensive news & information every morning
+Sign up for the Early Bird Brief Get the military's most comprehensive news and information every morning.

 Shifting back to warfighting at the MEF level has already included changing up some of how the MEF operates from intelligence to logistics and more.